amamory-verification/uvm-basics/noc-router/vips/hermes_pkg/docs/readme.md

 - payload: the actual content of the packet

 The packet size can be small, medium, or large sized and  it is possible to change its random distribution.
-The header is constrained based on the valid path of the XY routing algoritm.
+The header is constrained based on the valid path of the XY routing algorithm.
 The function [hermes_pkg::valid_addrs](../src/hermes_typedefs.sv) returns the set of valid network addresses according to the input port.

 ### hermes_agent_config